danthegoodman1/EpicEnv/README.md

 ### Rotating keys

-We explicitly DO NOT change the symmetric key for decryption of environment variables to FORCE YOU TO ROTATE KEYS IF SOMEONE LEAVES YOUR TEAM!!!!!!!!!!
+We explicitly DO NOT change the symmetric key for decryption of environment variables when you uninvite a collaborator to FORCE YOU TO ROTATE KEYS IF SOMEONE LEAVES YOUR TEAM!!!!!!!!!!